ags1709/radar-simulator/README.md

 Improved visualizations +/ dashboard? visualize the received signal as more and more pulses are added together Optimize some parts using c/c++
 Do 2d/3d simulation instead of 1d?
+Transmit in different directions?
+Sweep 360 degrees?
-Radar cross section
+Radar cross section?
 Complex gaussian noise?
+Better visualize the complex transmit signal?

 ## Project notes: